medusalix/xone/README.md

 xone is a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
 It serves as a modern replacement for `xpad`, aiming to be compatible with Microsoft's *Game Input Protocol* (GIP).
 If you are looking for a way to use your controller via Bluetooth, check out [xpadneo](https://github.com/atar-axis/xpadneo).
+Take a look at [this spreadsheet](https://docs.google.com/spreadsheets/d/1fVGtqHTo9PRdmFVgEjmWuJIjuYEE_OziktNifFZIEgg) for a comparison between all the different Linux drivers.

 ## Important notes